Famed Ukrainian medic describes 'hell' of Russian captivity - KESQ

 Before she was captured, Paievska, better known throughout Ukraine as Taira, had recorded more than 256 gigabytes of harrowing bodycam footage showing her team’s efforts to save the wounded in the besieged city of Mariupol.
 She got the footage to Associated Press journalists, the last international team in Mariupol, on a tiny data card.

 The journalists fled the city on March 15 with the card embedded inside a tampon, carrying it through 15 Russian checkpoints.
-The next day, Taira was taken by pro-Russian forces.
+The next day, Taira was taken by pro-Russia forces.

 Three months passed before she emerged on June 17, thin and haggard, her athlete’s body more than 10 kilograms (22 pounds) lighter from lack of nourishment and activity.
 She said the AP report that showed her caring for Russian and Ukrainian soldiers alike, along with civilians of Mariupol, was critical to her release.